Trap Signals: Handle Ctrl+C and Script Exit

 sleep 60

-Run the script, press Ctrl+C
+Run the script, press Ctrl+C, or send kill—cleanup will always occur.

 Advanced: Ignoring Signals

-To ignore a signal, trap it with ''
+To ignore a signal, trap it with '' (empty command):

 trap '' INT # Now, Ctrl+C won't interrupt the script!